 - Exemption from federal income and employment taxes

-- Receive tax-deductible contributions (when people give money to your organization, they can deduct those contributions from their personal taxable income)
+- Tax-deductible contributions (when people give money to your organization, they can deduct those contributions from their personal taxable income)

-- Exempt from paying state employment, income and sales tax
+- Exemption from paying state employment, income and sales tax

 - May receive tax-exempt financing

-- Save money on postage with reduced postal rates
+- Money savings on postage with reduced postal rates

 According to the IRS, a 501(c)(3) organization cannot be “organized or operated for the benefit of private interests,” and the organization’s net earnings cannot “inure to the benefit of any private shareholder or individual.”
 These organizations should serve the public interest, not enrich the owners.
 This is an anti-corruption rule and a reminder of the overall purpose of setting up a 501(c)(3): charities are supposed to enrich the common good, not make their officers, directors, trustees or employees rich.

-Your nonprofit is required to keep detailed records of its financial information, including income, expenses, credits and the supporting documents for these records.
-Your organization is also required to keep records on file for as long as necessary to comply with the Internal Revenue Code within the statute of limitations for a return — usually at least 3 years after the date that the return is due or filed.
+Both 501(c)(3) and 501(c)(6) nonprofits are required to keep detailed records of its financial information, including income, expenses, credits and the supporting documents for these records.
+Your organization is also required to keep records on file for as long as necessary to comply with the Internal Revenue Code within the statute of limitations for a return — usually at least three years after the date that the return is due or filed.

 Limits on Political Activity

-Are you ready to start a 501(c)(3) organization?
+Are you ready to start a 501(c)(3) or 501(c)(6)?
 Talk to Incfile today!
-We offer a variety of premium nonprofit services to help get your 501(c)(3) organization launched, approved and on track for success.
+We offer a variety of premium nonprofit services to help get your nonprofit organization launched, approved and on track for success.